ltaoming/ArbitrageGainer/README.md

 including if the algorithm can successfully separate the opportunities by buckets within 5ms.
 Also, the pair should be recognized as maximum pair from the bucket, and only the opportunities that has more than 0.01$ profit can be recognized.

+## Technical Debt
+### Order Emission
+Currently, the trading algorithm only detects the arbitrage opportunity and print it in the log.
+In next milestone we need to persist the orders emitted in the database.

 ## Source Code Structure